Columbus Drive Bridge / Hillsborough River / West Tampa

 Columbus Drive Bridge over the Hillsborough River, was completed in 1926

-when Columbus Drive was called Michigan Avenue and this
+when Columbus Drive was called Michigan Avenue and this was the

-The 83-year-old Columbus Drive Bridge is a bobtail swing bridge, which means it opens by pivoting off-center, a design used in canals and other narrow waterways to provide boats a wider berth.
+The 88-year-old Columbus Drive Bridge is a bobtail swing bridge, which means it opens by pivoting off-center, a design used in canals and other narrow waterways to provide boats a wider berth.
 The 470-foot span has a bridge tender's house in a position which, today, is regarded as a major safety issue.
 From the bridge tender's house you can't see boats coming up and down the river.

 |Length of largest span: 163.1 ft.
 Total length: 470.2 ft.
 Deck width: 40.4 ft.|